ntop/n2n/README.md

 ./configure
 make

-Parts of the code – especially Speck cipher and the header encryption – speedwise benefit from compiler optimizations and platform features such as NEON, SSE and AVX.
-To enable, use `./configure CFLAGS="-O3 -march=native"` instead.

 # optionally install
 make install
 ```

+Parts of the code – especially Speck cipher and the header encryption – speedwise benefit
+from compiler optimizations and platform features such as NEON, SSE and AVX.
+To enable,
+use `./configure CFLAGS="-O3 -march=native"` for configuration instead.

 For Windows, check out [Windows.md](doc/Windows.md) for compilation and run instuctions.
 For MacOS, check out [macOS.md](doc/macOS.md).